WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 Maximum change must also be taken into account when considering the range that you may compress within.

-If you need to do teleportation or larger positional changes, reconsider the approach taken or add the ability to send full uncompressed position occasionally.
+If you need to do teleportation or larger positional changes, reconsider the approach taken or add the ability to send full uncompressed position occasionally.</br>

+Even with smaller positional changes clipping and other issues may start appearing, so a more sophisticated system that occasionally sends a full positional value may be required to adjust if the simulation have accumulated too much error.

+{{< video src="/videos/drifting.mp4" autoplay="false" loop="true" width="800" height="450" >}}   </br>

-### Result
+### Compression results
 Original: 64 bytes -> Quantized 20 bytes final reduction of (68.75%). </br>
 ![image](images/network/QuantizedState.png)